 Detox, Withdrawal and Treatment for Cocaine addiction

-After this, Beachcomber offers a wide range of holistic treatments, aimed to get directly to the root cause of the addiction, encouraging the user to take responsibility for their addiction, addressing any underlying reasons which may be motivating the person to abuse cocaine.
+After detoxification is complete, The Beachcomber offers a wide range of treatments aimed at getting directly to the root cause of the addiction, encouraging the user to take responsibility for their addiction, and addressing any underlying reasons which may be motivating the person to abuse cocaine.